 6. The Tutor’s Daughter

 Emma Smallwood and her dad go to a house to tutor the two younger sons.
-They also had two older sons that they also tutored, and they were the same age as the daughter.
-So there is a romance between her and one of the brothers.
-It is a humorous story because the family they go-to tutor has a lot of secrets, and it comes to light.
+They also had two older sons that they also tutored, who were the same age as the daughter.
+So, there is a romance between her and one of the brothers.
+It is a humorous story because the family, the go-to tutor, has many secrets, and it comes to light.
 There’s some suspense and mystery that was fun to discover.

-I liked the big house setting, and they were on the water as well.
-As a very slow-burn romance with Christian faith, the happy ever after ending made me sigh.
+I liked the big house setting; they were also on the water.
+As a slow-burn romance with Christian faith, the happy-ever-after ending made me sigh.
 I reread this book and always refer to my friends to read.

 Author: Julie Klassen